meshalAlbishi/KAU-Burger/README.md

     - Cacheir, can mainly take the order from the cutomer and make the bill

-for the full project report, check 'Full-project.pdf'
+for the full project details, check 'Full-project.pdf'